cosmos2718/Kimyubin/index.md

 I am currently a researcher at the National Institute for Mathematical Sciences (NIMS) in Daejeon, South Korea.
 I majored in physics, with minors in mathematics and philosophy, during my undergraduate studies at Ewha Womans University.

 My research interests lie in astrophysics, particularly **gravitational waves**, multi-messenger astronomy, and artificial intelligence.
-Recentely, I have developed a strong interest in **astroinformatics**—the integration of astronomy and data science to gain new insights from gravitational wave detector data.
+Recently, I have developed a strong interest in **astroinformatics**—the integration of astronomy and data science to gain new insights from gravitational wave detector data.
 You can visit the educational website for gravitational wave data analysis that I made with Claude code: [https://gw-learning.vercel.app/](https://gw-learning.vercel.app/).

-I am a member of Einstein Telescope collaboration, developing machine learning tools for gravitational wave data analysis.
+I am a member of KAGRA and Einstein Telescope collaboration, developing machine learning tools for gravitational wave data analysis, especially detector characterization.
 For more details about my research and publications, please refer to the Research tab.

 ---